skyface753/node-react-flutter-template/README.md

 5. Follow the steps in the README of the [server](http-server-nodejs/README.md) and [client-reactjs](http-client-reactjs/README.md) and [client-flutter](client-flutter/README.md)

 ## Environment variables

+See the .env.example files and READMEs for more information in the subdirectories.

 # Server (Server-Nodejs)